sean-connor/music-browser/sean-connor/README.md

-Name:
+Name: Sean Connor

-Tools used:
+Tools used: HTML5 / CSS3 / SASS / JavaScript

-Editor used:
+Editor used: Atom

-Time taken:
+Time taken: ~ 12 hours

-Additional comments (optional):
+Additional comments (optional): This was a pleasure to work on, enjoyed it.